BACK

 Illinois Housing Market Overview

 Though it is nicknamed ‘the prairie state’ for its vast stretches of open grassland, Illinois is also known for its towering Chicago skyscrapers in one of the country’s most populous cities.
-For this reason, industry in the state is diverse, with both traditionally rural and urban sectors making an impact on the state’s GDP.
-However, according to data from IBISWorld, real estate, rental, and leasing was the second most profitable sector in the state in 2023.
+For this reason, industry in the state is diverse, with both traditionally rural and urban sectors making an impact on the state’s GDP. his mix of rural and urban activity supports a diverse economic base across manufacturing, logistics, finance, and services.
+According to IBISWorld’s Illinois economic profile, real estate, rental, and leasing was the top of the state’s top-performing industry in 2025 with a growth of 1.6% and an overall GDP of $120.9 billion.
+As Illinois moves into 2026, the strength of this sector shows the importance of closely tracking housing and rental market conditions statewide.

 The same article predicted that skyrocketing 30-day fixed mortgage rates that were approaching 8% would decrease and stabilize throughout the year.
-This prediction has already proven true, as the average fixed mortgage rate has dipped from 7.79% in October 2023 to 6.44% in April 2024.
-Based on these changes, the housing market in Illinois may be expected to continue stabilizing throughout the year.
+This prediction has already proven true, as the average fixed mortgage rate has dipped from 7.79% in October 2023 to 6.77% in October 2025.
+Based on these changes, the housing market in Illinois may be expected to continue stabilizing throughout 2026.

 Illinois Market Trends